Independent · no software sales

 I send you a short plan.

 No 40-page proposal.
-Plain English: what I would fix, what I would leave alone, whether your existing tools can handle it, what it costs, and when it's done.
-You say yes or no.
+Plain English: what I would fix, what I would leave alone, whether your existing tools can handle it, what it costs, and when it is done.

 3. 03